princeorji/princeorji/README.md

 ### Hey 👋, i'm Michael

-- 🔭 I’m currently working on a CRM app
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on projects
 - 💬 Ask me about tech stuff